How to Complete NASHP’s Hospital Cost Tool

 - Data Entry for Inpatient and Outpatient Charges, for both Medicare Program and the hospital complex in total.

-- Calculation of Payer Mix based on percentage of charges calculated from Cells B4 through B10; Allocation of Inpatient/Outpatient (IP/OP Split) for CCR, Costs and Payments from data entered in Medicare Data Entry Tab.
+- Calculation of Payer Mix based on percentage of charges calculated through data entry in Cells B4 through B18.

 - Calculation of percentage of Costs covered by Payments.